 How much will it cost to have my kitchen cabinets professionally painted?
 That’s what almost every discussion starts with.
 Although not a complicated question, the answer is generally, “it depends.”
 It’s like asking, “how much does a car cost?” or “how much does it cost to build a house?”

-The kitchen cabinet painting projects that we’ve quoted this year run from $1,550 for a small kitchen up to $9,400 for a very big job.
+The kitchen cabinet painting projects that we’ve quoted this year run from $1,550 for a small kitchen up to $9,400 for a very big and complicated job.
 Generally speaking, the more cabinet doors and drawer fronts that you have, the more expensive it will be to paint your kitchen.

 The base of every job is the same, how big is the job?
 For us, we judge the basic size of a job based off of how many cabinet doors and drawers there are for us to remove, paint and reinstall.
 Some other things can get entered into the equation, like how far away the job is or if there is a lot of extra woodworking details (see image) that need additional attention from the painters who paint the cabinet boxes in your home.